7 Reasons You Should Use A VPN When Traveling

 What is a VPN?

 Ok, but what is a VPN?
 VPN stands for “Virtual Private Network.”
-This network acts as a secure tunnel between your mobile device or computer and the internet.
+This network is a secure tunnel between your mobile device or computer and the internet.
 Here’s how it works:

 First, You establish an account with a VPN Provider Company.
 Once you log in to your VPN, your requests are routed to a server operated by your VPN Provider every time you access the internet.